 Row Level and Table Level Locking

 ClustrixDB implements row level locks for transactions which touch a few rows at a time (a runtime configurable variable).
-For statements which affect a signification portion of a table, the query optimizer will promote row level locks to a table lock.
+For statements which affect a significant portion of a table, the query optimizer will promote row level locks to a table lock.